huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_application_authorization.md

 # huaweicloud_apig_application_authorization

-Using this resoruce to authorize APIs for application, allowing it to access the published APIs within HuaweiCloud.
+Using this resource to authorize APIs for application, allowing it to access the published APIs within HuaweiCloud.

 -> For an application, an environment can only create one `huaweicloud_apig_application_authorization` resource (all published APIs must belong to an environment).